-Until March 2016, when she cast herself upon the freelance waves, Kat was a professional science communicator, media spokesperson, award-winning blogger, podcaster and general comms dogsbody for Cancer Research UK.
+Until March 2016, when she cast herself upon the freelance waves, Kat was a professional science communicator, media spokesperson and award-winning blogger for Cancer Research UK.
 She counts among her achievements saying the word “boobs” and discussing oral sex on the Today programme, the infamous “drink it down your face” interview, and likening part of the cell division machinery to something out of Star Wars.

-Dipping her toes into the world of TV, she presented a pilot for the TV documentary How to be Immortal here made with Big Baby Productions.
-And she’s in the 2013 Royal Institution video advent calendar, along with lots of cake and a naked male model:
+Dipping her toes into the world of TV, she presented a taster for the TV documentary How to be Immortal (Big Baby Productions) and was production consultant on the 2012 documentary “The Enemy Within – 50 years of fighting cancer”.
+And she’s in the Royal Institution video advent calendar, along with lots of cake and a naked male model:

-Kat is an experienced and accomplished speaker, presenting science-based topics in an engaging and witty way.
-She’s spoken at events across the country for a wide range of audiences, from auditoriums of hundreds to handfuls of dinner guests, Science Festivals to Skeptics in the Pub.
+Kat is an experienced and accomplished public speaker, presenting science-based topics in an engaging and witty way.
+She’s spoken at events across the country for a wide range of audiences of all ages, from school auditoriums to handfuls of dinner guests, science or literary festivals to Skeptics in the Pub.

-Kat has also compered/hosted high-profile events including at the Royal Society, Dana Centre and NESTA’s FutureFest, and was a judge at the 2015 FameLab UK final.
+Kat has also hosted high-profile events and panel discussions in venues including the Royal Society, Dana Centre and NESTA’s FutureFest, FameLab and Dolly the Sheep’s 20th Birthday party.